Jin-Sang/pdsnd_github/README.md

 Bikeshare User Trends

 ### Description
-Analysis and Visualization of City-based Bikeshare Data
+Analysis and Visualization of City-based Bikeshare Data (New York, Wasington, Chicago)

 ### Files used
 bikeshare.py